-There’s a lot to think about when you decide to add a new dog to your family.
-You must consider your new dog’s size, temperament and energy level, and you probably want to go with a breed that you find attractive and endearing.
+Looking for big hypoallergenic dogs that don’t shed a lot?
+There’s a lot to think about when you decide to add a big dog to your family.
+You must consider your new dog’s size, temperament, and energy level.
+You also probably want to go with a breed that you find attractive and endearing.

 But while most dedicated and thoughtful dog owners consider these types of characteristics carefully when choosing a dog, they often fail to think about a few other important factors, such as the amount of hair the dog will shed.